den-wdi-1/project-vagabond/README.md

 During morning scrums and in smaller check-ins throughout the day, clearly communicate your current status and next steps to your teammates.
 Use a kanban-style scrum board such as **Trello** to organize tasks (<a href="https://trello.com/b/JPdt327u/vagabond" target="_blank">example Trello board</a>).

+Create at least 2 **automated tests** per sprint, and make sure they pass before moving on to the next sprint.

 Commit changes at least once for each user story.
-Consider creating **automated tests** or even implementing TDD for any complex application behavior.

 Put effort into your **design**.
 Use a CSS framework (e.g. Bootstrap), partials, and some custom CSS or Sass/Less.